 We are becoming more physically, socially, and politically diverse.

-That’s not to say we’re immune to the potential risks of standing up for our beliefs.
 Almost half of Australians say they’re worried about what their friends, family, and colleagues may think of them if they express their political views on social media, according to the University of Canberra’s Digital News Report 2022.

 The good news is that increased polarisation can actually enrich our workplaces.
 Organisations are increasingly taking strong stances on key societal issues, and companies with strong beliefs and robust environmental, social, and governance (ESG) programs are more likely to attract and retain top talent, enhance their reputation with investors and customers, and boost shareholder returns.